Four University of Idaho students were killed in Moscow, Idaho, and authorities are investigating the deaths as a homicide.

 “On November 13, 2022, at 11:58 hours, Moscow Police Department Officers responded to a call on King Road for an unconscious individual.
 Upon arrival, officers discovered four individuals who were deceased,” Moscow, Idaho, police wrote in a press release.

 The Moscow Police Department and the City of Moscow are “deeply saddened for the families of these individuals, fellow students and friends, and our community during this time.
 Our heartfelt sympathies go out to each and every person affected by this incident,” police wrote in the press release.

 The mayor called the deaths a “crime of passion,” according to The New York Times.

-Police Want to Talk to a Mysterious Man Who Stood Behind Two of the Victims at a Food Truck
+Police Ruled Out a Mysterious Man Who Stood Behind Two of the Victims at a Food Truck

 Journalist John Webb posted the video to Twitter.
 “Twitch video from a Moscow food truck shows who appears to be two victims, Madison Mogen and Kaylee Goncalves, just hours before the slayings,” he wrote.

 The video shows people milling around outside the truck before Mogen and Goncalves approach it to buy food.
 One of the students walks away.
 A man in a baseball hat puts his hoodie up and stands there behind one of the victims.

 When the victims walk away from the food truck, the man follows them and stands nearby.
 Again, it’s not clear whether he has anything to do with the murders.

 Latah County Prosecutor Bill Thompson told WIVB-TV that authorities want to create a timeline of what the victims were doing leading up to the murders.
 That’s where the Twitch video comes in.